jkeifer/410Labs/Lab3/README.md

 **What to submit**

-You need only submit your completed .py file.
+For this lab you must submit your completed .py file, your data.gdb, and your output report.
 See the general lab instructions (README in the 410Labs repo) for submission instructions.

 **Lab Grading**

 This lab is worth a total of
-30 points.
+32 points.
 Following the grading breakdown outlined in the code guidelines for the course, comments, format/style/readability, variable names, and the user interface are each worth 12.5 percent of the points.
 Proper programming structures and logic